 Online Application Process

-The Arts Council has transitioned to an online application system for all grants programs.
+The Arts Council uses an online application system for all grants programs.
 We are providing training on the new system to prospective applicants throughout the various grants cycles.

 The Arts Council uses a multi-step process involving staff, peer review panels, a grants committee, and the full Board of Directors.